 The Kiwibank Predator Free Challenge gives community groups funding to buy humane backyard traps, as well as guidance on how to use them.
 Our aim is to get a trap in every fifth backyard.

-Forty community groups entered the challenge, and we were bowled over by their enthusiasm and commitment.
+Last year, forty community groups entered the challenge, and we were bowled over by their enthusiasm and commitment.
 Their dedication to creating an outdoors where birds, bats, frogs, lizards and invertebrates can flourish is awe-inspiring.

 Nearly 5000 people voted for the videos the entrants created to showcase their great conservation work.
 From the challenge, 10 community winners were chosen.